JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 ---

 ## 5. Validation Data (Optional)
-If ground-truth yield data is available, it should be included as `groundtruth.csv` in the corresponding timepoint directory.
+If ground-truth yield data is available, it should be included as `groundtruth.csv` in the corresponding year directory.

 ### Refernece CSV Specification
 | Column Name               | Description |